Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Conclusion

 \subsection{Rope Parameters}

 Rope types were selected to evaluate the algorithm robustness to diameter, material, and density.
-Weights were chosen to enable human demonstrator to perform the demonstration successfully.
+The end weight for each rope was chosen as the lightest weight that allowed the human demonstrator to verify the flying knot was achievable on that rope; the only demonstration used as the learning starting point is the rope 1 demonstration.
 A full list of parameters for each rope type used in evaluation can be found in \cref{table:params}.